yc-ng/8week_sql_challenge/case_01/casestudy_01.md

 - Customers may have purchased more than one item in a single day
 - `COUNT DISTINCT` counts multiple records on the same day only once
-- Use `GROUP BY` to count for each customer
+- Use `GROUP BY` to count visiting days for each customer

 ``` sql
 SELECT